Subaru Motorsports USA: Rally

 Subaru Rally Team USA participated in Rally America events, Canadian Rally Championship events, and previously participated in the World Rally Championship for a short time.
-Since taking on the American rally stages they have amassed 13 National Championships (5 with Pastrana, 8 with Higgins).
+Since taking on the American rally stages they have amassed 15 National Championships (6 with Pastrana, 8 with Higgins).
 Occasionally, the team has made entries in WRC with Ramana Lagemann at Rally New Zealand in 2003 and David Higgins at Rally GB in 2015.
-Stage Rally competition with the American Rally Association continues to be a staple of the teams focus.